PARAM: PARAM 8600

 PARAM 8600 was an improvement over PARAM 8000.
 In 1992 C-DAC realised its machines were underpowered and wished to integrate the newly released Intel i860 processor.
 Each node was created with one i860 and four Inmos T800 transputers.
 The same PARAS programming environment was used for both the PARAM 8000 and 8600; this meant that programs were portable.
 Each 8600 cluster was noted to be as powerful as 4 PARAM 8000 clusters.

 PARAM 9000

-The PARAM 9000 was designed to be merge cluster processing and massively parallel processing computing workloads.
+The PARAM (param vashisht lega) 9000 was designed to be merge cluster processing and massively parallel processing computing workloads.
 It was first demonstrated in 1994.
 The design was changed to be modular so that newer processors could be easily accommodated.
 Typically a system used 32–40 processors, however it could be scaled up to 200 CPUs using the clos network topology.
 The PARAM 9000/SS was the SuperSPARC II processor variant, the PARAM 9000/US used the UltraSPARC processor, and the PARAM 9000/AA used the DEC Alpha.